 Where allowed by applicable securities legislation, the Corporation may offer compensation of up to a maximum of 10% of the gross proceeds realized on the sale of Bonds under this Offering to registered dealers, exempt market dealers, or where permitted, non-registrants, including parties related to the Corporation, employees and/or contractors of such parties, and officers and directors of the Corporation.
-Such compensation may be payable to such parties at the time of sale of the Bonds and/or as an annual Trailer Fee on the Bonds outstanding after the first year of subscription as determined by the Corporation in its discretion.
-The Corporation may offer additional compensation of up to a maximum of 10% of any principal amount of the Bonds reinvested in Bonds to such parties in an amount and on terms determined by the Corporation.
+Such compensation may be payable to such parties at the time of sale of the Bonds and/or as an annual trailer fee on the Bonds outstanding after the first year of subscription as determined by the Corporation in its discretion.
+The Corporation may offer additional compensation of up to a maximum of 10% of any principal amount of the Bonds reinvested (that is, where holder has elected not to redeem the Bonds on their maturity date) to such parties in an amount and on terms determined by the Corporation in its discretion.